Coverage Policies

 Use the index below to search for coverage information on specific medical conditions.

-High-Tech Imaging: High-Tech Imaging services are administered by National Imaging Associates, Inc. (NIA).
+High-Tech Imaging: High-Tech Imaging services are administered by Evolent.
 For coverage information and authorizations, click here.

 Medical Providers: Payment for care or services is based on eligibility, medical necessity and available benefits at time of service and is subject to all contractual exclusions and limitations, including pre-existing conditions if applicable.